stenjo/dora/README.md

 Mean time to restore.
 This metric is calculated based on the time between the last release before an issue tagged as a bug and the first release after the bug is closed.
-For this to work correctly we must assume github issues are created for all unwanted issues in production and that all changes to production is done through releases.
+For this to work correctly we must assume GitHub issues are created for all unwanted issues in production and that all changes to production is done through releases.
 Number in hours (integer)